-We draw attention to Note 5.7 of the group financial statements, which describes the effects of the Covid-19 pandemic on the valuation of the group's land and buildings.
-As disclosed in Note 5.7 to the group financial statements, the Authority's valuers included a 'material valuation uncertainty' declaration in their reports as a result of the Covid-19 pandemic.
+We draw attention to Note 5.7 of the financial statements, which describes the effects of the Covid-19 pandemic on the valuation of the Authority's land, and buildings.
+As disclosed in Note 5.7 to the financial statements, the Authority's valuers included a 'material valuation uncertainty' declaration in their reports as a result of the Covid-19 pandemic.
 Our opinion is not modified in respect of this matter.